Bandwidth/ap-docs/bxml/bxmlOverview.md

 ##Create Call

 To create the call, we will use Bandwidth’s Rest API. **THIS IS THE ONLY TIME WE WILL USE THE REST API IN THIS APPLICATION**.
 Create a call with the to, from, callbackUrl, and callbackHttpMethod parameters.
-The callbackHttpMethod needs to be set to **GET** for BXML.
+The callbackHttpMethod needs to be set to <code class="get">GET</code> for BXML.
 The callbackUrl is also important because this is how Bandwidth will notify your program that the call has started and your program can then send the BXML information to the call.
 For a step by step guide on creating the call, reference the [Get Started Guide](http://dev.bandwidth.com/get-started.html) or for a quick overview, visit the [Outbound Call Building Block](http://dev.bandwidth.com/howto/outboundCall.html).

 ```
 POST https://api.catapult.inetwork.com/v1/users/{userId}/calls